Taking Oneself Too Seriously

 So what's the solution?
 There are many, too many to list.
 Most of them will be unique to the person you are.
 I cannot provide the specific ingredients for the ritual that helps banish the demons of Doubt, Fear, and Self-Loathing.
 I can, however, detail the passion that should be placed behind such holy incantations.

 There's nothing more and nothing else should we ever demand of ourselves, than to learn from life's chaos and to present our findings, in all their awkwardness, their humor, their sorrows, their pride, their nakedness, in as many facets of our life as we can.
 We know we cannot be perfect ... so why should we ever, ever, ever expect our art or our lives to be?
 Artists or salesman, the opportunities for sharing our story, our power and our lessons, are endless.
 They needn't be sequestered to a specific hour or craft.

 If we strive to emulate perfection, to lead perfect lives, to be a perfect individual, we risk forsaking the authenticity of our development, the rough grinding that first inspired us to become better people in the first place.
 We risk, in essence, the entire purpose of what it means to express ourselves.

 Each and every one of you has nuggets of gold, this very instance, growing within you.
 Don't let the desire to show them muddle their sheen.
-They will blossom when they will, when you least suspect the too, when you do the simplest but hardest of things: creating and living without fear.
+They will blossom when they will, when you least suspect them to, when you do the simplest but hardest of things: creating and living daily without fear.